-The current limitation for Arsenic is 1.0 mg/l, which is less than the values calculated from the User Contribution Method and Industrial User Method.
-Due to the limited applications for Arsenic andthat fewer than 49.2% of the Industrial and Commercial Users have the potential to contribute Arsenic, there is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The current limitation for Arsenic is 1.0 mg/l, which is less than the values calculated from the UserContribution Method and Industrial User Method.
+There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter based on the limited commercial use for Arsenic; the actual headworks load (See Table 12) is 25.9 lbs./day or 5.5% of the Controlling MAHL; and fewer than 49.2% of the Industrial and Commercial Users have the potential to contribute Arsenic.
+Therefore, the limitation of 1.0 mg/l will be adequate to protect the GLWA Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 1.0 mg/l is justified based on Best Professional Judgment (BPJ).